-Independent Training Colleges and Registered Training Organisations (RTOs)
+Private Education Providers and Registered Training Organisations (RTOs)

 The Copyright Act enables Commonwealth, State and Territory governments (the Crown) and persons authorised in writing by the Crown to make an unlimited number of uses of copyright material for the services of government.